-All new major development proposals for commercial or industrial enterprises or dwellings should include a statement which demonstrates safe and sustainable accessibility to public transport and key destinations, such as shops and schools.
+All proposals for major commercial, industrial or residential development should include a statement which demonstrates how safe and sustainable accessibility to public transport and key destinations, such as shops and schools will be achieved.

 RT3: HGV Travel Plans

 For any proposed employment sites any additional HGV traffic will be required to illustrate suitable routes on the local road and highway network in accordance with CLP Policy 27.